 • UCSB film school

-I directed my first short film, No Food, No Drink, at UC Santa Barbara.
-I shot it on a Bolex camera using film and edited it by hand, cutting and splicing the film.
-It was shown at the Reel Loud Film Festival where bands would play on stage in front of the silent films.
+While at UCSB, I wrote and directed my first short film, No Food, No Drink.
+I think it was 6 minutes?
+We shot it with a Bolex camera, and I cut it, and spliced the film by hand.
+There was no sound needed for the Reel Loud Film Festival, where bands played on stage in front of the screen.
 Jack Johnson was in my class and part of my crew.
 Here he is getting roughed up by the security guard for my promo pic.

 • new york film production